Sinclair Weeks: Political career

+Personal life

 Weeks married the former Beatrice Lee Dowse of Newton MA on December 4, 1915.
 She was the daughter of William Bradford Homer Dowse, Esq., President of Reed & Barton Silversmiths and granddaughter of Henry Gooding Reed, co-founder of Reed & Barton Silversmiths (1824 - 2015), They had three sons and three daughters, Frances Lee Weeks Hallowell Lawrence, John Wingate Weeks III, Martha Sinclair Weeks Sherrill, Sinclair Weeks Jr, William D. Weeks and Beatrice Weeks Bast.
-His wife died July 10, 1945 in Lancaster NH.
+His wife died July 10, 1945, in Lancaster NH.
 Weeks married Jane Tompkins Rankin of Nashville TN on January 3, 1948.
 In 1968 he married Alice Requa Palmer Low of San Francisco, CA - widow of Admiral Francis S. Low.
 He had no children by his second or third wives.

-Due to the illness of his second wife, in 1958 Weeks retired to his farm in Lancaster NH.
 In 1941, he and his sister Katherine Weeks Davidge had given their father's summer estate on Mt.
 Prospect in Lancaster to the State of New Hampshire to be a State Park.
 They intended the historic Arts & Crafts-style 1913 Lodge and 1912 Observation Tower on the summit to educate the public about sustainable forestry management.
 Today Weeks State Park, with its historic 1910 NH Scenic Byway road to the top, Lodge and Tower, attracts thousands of visitors annually to enjoy a panoramic 360-degree view of the White Mountains of New Hampshire and the Green Mountains of Vermont.